tolgadevsec/PHP-Security-Cheatsheet/README.md

 ```

 # Template Injection
 This type of vulnerability occurs when the target template is built at runtime and parts of the template are controlled by the user.
 Template engines provide functions to safely embed user-controlled input into a template, make use of them.
-The following code snippet shows an example where user input is safely embeded into a [Smarty](https://www.smarty.net/) template.
+The following code snippet shows an example where user input is safely embed in a [Smarty](https://www.smarty.net/) template.

 ```php
 // Replacing {$searchTerm} with $_GET["searchTerm"] in the next line